fsi-open/datasource/doc/en/drivers/doctrine.md

 ## Using predefined QueryBuilder ##

-You can always use predefined QueryBuilder, and if so, you can pass it to factory or DoctrineDriver insetad of ``$entityName``.
+You can also use predefined QueryBuilder, and if so, you can pass it to factory or DoctrineDriver insetad of ``$entityName``.
-If you do, remember to pass also that entity alias as additional argument.
+If you do you can also pass an alias of entity as additional argument.

 ``` php
 <?php